Helpful Tips for Caregivers

-As medical advances unfold and lifespans increase, more and more people are taking on the role of “caregiver” for a family member .
+As medical advances progress and lifespans increase, more and more of us are taking on the role of “caregiver” for a family member.

-Becoming the primary caregiver for someone you love can be a very rewarding experience.
-You are giving of yourself in a way that shows the depth of your love and commitment to someone else and you experience a return of love from the person in your care.
-But, it can also be extremely draining and challenging.
+Becoming the primary caregiver for someone you love can be a rewarding experience.
+You’re giving of yourself in a way that shows the real depth of your love and commitment to someone else and you experience a return of love from the person in your care.
+But, caregiving can also be extremely challenging and draining.

-Most people who have taken on the role of caregiver will tell you that the role provides both positive and negative moments and a rollercoaster ride of emotions and feelings.
-Undoubtedly, both you and the person in your care will have good days and bad.
+Most people living the role of caregiver will tell you that the role provides both positive and negative moments along with a rollercoaster ride of emotions and feelings.
+Without a doubt, both you and the person in your care will have good days and bad.

-The demands of caregiving can easily become overwhelming, both physically and emotionally.
-It is quite common and completely normal to have feelings of frustration, disappointment, sadness, aggravation, isolation, guilt, regret, exhaustion, and anger.
+For the caregiver, the demands of the role can easily become overwhelming, both physically and emotionally.
+It’s quite common and completely normal to have feelings of frustration, disappointment, sadness, aggravation, isolation, guilt, regret, exhaustion, and anger.

-As a caregiver, one of the most effective ways to combat these negative feelings is to make sure to take care of your own needs in addition to caring for the needs of your loved one.
-It is not selfish to make sure you are doing okay… it is mandatory.
+One of the most effective ways to combat the negative effects of caregiving is to make sure to take care of your own needs in addition to caring for the needs of your loved one.
+It is not selfish to make sure you are doing okay.
+In fact, it is mandatory.
 Only then can you be the best caregiver you can be for your loved one.

-The following tips are from people who have been caregivers for important people in their lives.
+Tips from people who have been caregivers for important people in their lives…

-Don’t expect too much of yourself.
-You are only human.
-You will not be the perfect caregiver.
+- Don’t expect too much of yourself.
+You’re only human.
+You won’t be the “perfect” caregiver.
 Nobody is.
 Be realistic about what you can and cannot do for your loved one.
 Set reasonable goals for yourself.
-Accept that there will be things that are impossible for you to manage on your own and some that may even fall through the cracks at times.
-Most likely, you will make some mistakes, but you will be trying your very best and that is all that’s humanly possible for anyone in such a difficult situation.
-Do not be too hard on yourself… and always remember to pat yourself on the back for all the things you do get right!
+Accept there will be things that are impossible for you to manage on your own and some that may even fall through the cracks at times.
+Most likely, you will make some mistakes.
+But you will be trying your very best and that’s enough.
+Don’t be too hard on yourself.
+And remember to pat yourself on the back for all the things you get right!

-Stay as social as possible.
-Carrying all the daily responsibilities for someone who has a lot of needs can take over your life and leave you feeling very isolated.
+- Stay as social as possible.
+Carrying all the daily responsibilities for someone with lots of needs can take over your life and leave you feeling very isolated.
 Stay connected with other people.
-If you can’t get together with someone in person, use Internet services to spend some face-to-face time together.
-Talk with people on the phone.
-It can be especially helpful to keep the lines of communication open with those folks in your life who you can talk with freely so you can talk honestly about what you are going through and how you are feeling.
-It is also important to stay connected with people you enjoy and who make you smile and laugh.
+It can be especially helpful to keep the lines of communication open with those folks in your life who you can talk with freely so you can talk honestly about what you’re going through and how you’re feeling.
+It’s also important to stay connected with people you enjoy being around and who make you smile and laugh.
+If you can’t get together with someone in person, use Internet services to spend some face-to-face time virtually chatting together.
+Talk with people on the phone, email, and text.